bdowlatshahiessf/bdowlatshahiessf.github.io/index.md

 I created a this web page to show off my CV.

+### APPS

-TKTest Ionic App app ID 3078090a seen from Ionic View
+TKTest Ionic App app ID 3078090a seen from Ionic View.

 Simple App with Login/Register to Keep Track Of Shipments Based on Company